The following is the opening segment of the May 14th edition of Notes From the Rabbit Hole…

 The point I am trying to make here is that if the Fed remains in policy abdication mode, the fiscal side had better be ready when the market and eventually the economy need it.
 What if the transition is not a smooth one as the markets currently seem to be expecting?

 * The simple fact is that money has been fire hosed into the system at the expense of savers in order to boost asset prices and by definition, the wealth of asset owners.
-Further, in many cases the first users of the new ‘money’ have been giant financial institutions, which were first bailed out and then have benefited by doing business as usual, where in 2008 there almost was no more business to be done after these firms were left to their own devices in almost wrecking the system.Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Further, in many cases the first users of the new ‘money’ have been giant financial institutions, which were first bailed out and then have benefited by doing business as usual, where in 2008 there almost was no more business to be done after these firms were left to their own devices in almost wrecking the system.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.